google/go-cloud/internal/website/content/howto/secrets/_index.md

 ---

-The [`secrets` package][] provides access to key management services in a portable way called "secret keepers".
-These guides show how to work with secret keepers in the Go CDK.
+The [`secrets` package][] provides access to key management services in a portable way.
+This guide shows how to work with secrets in the Go CDK.

 <!--more-->